harshavardhan117/Resume-Validator/README.md

 # Review-Validator
 The aim of this project is to classify the reviews into good or bad.
 Mainly focused on restaurant reviews.
+The major steps include scraping data and predicting positivity in them using NLP and Machine learning algorithms.

 First folder i.e base_scraping consists of 2 files scrape_nlp.py and reviews.csv. scrape_nlp.py contains the python code to extract the reviews of a particular hotel from the website(https://www.tripadvisor.in/).
 For ex:(https://www.tripadvisor.in/Restaurant_Review-g297588-d12212099-Reviews-Cascades-Visakhapatnam_Visakhapatnam_District_Andhra_Pradesh.html).
 The other csv file contains reviews scraped from the website.